The null-geodesic flow near horizons: Introduction

 In this article we study the null-geodesic flow in the neighborhood of a Killing horizon.
 The surface gravity is given an interpretation as the exponential rate of attraction or repulsion of null geodesics.
 One novelty is the framing in terms of Melrose's b-geometry on a manifold with boundary.
 A dramatic example illustrating the utility of this viewpoint can be found in the recent proof of nonlinear stability of slowly rotating Kerr-de Sitter spacetimes \cite{hintz2016global}.
 In fact, using the language of b-geometry, a general definition of a \emph{b-horizon} is introduced; importantly, this definition applies to spacetimes which are not necessarily stationary.

 The primary motivation for this investigation comes from work of Vasy on the microlocal analysis of certain wave equations.
 In \cite{vasy:2013}, Vasy exploits dynamical properties of the null-geodesic flow on Kerr-de Sitter spacetimes to prove Fredholm properties of the stationary wave operator (see Section \ref{subsect:stationary} below).
 The same dynamical configuration was also observed near the boundaries of even asymptotically hyperbolic spaces and compactifications of Minkowski spaces \cite[Section 4]{vasy:2013}.

-One reason for defining a b-horizon on a Lorentzian manifold with boundary is to abstract the common features of the aforementioned examples.
-This obviates the need to verify the local hypotheses of \cite[Section 2]{vasy:2013} in individual cases.
+One reason for defining a b-horizon on a Lorentzian manifold with boundary is to clarify the geometric structure responsible for the similarities between the aforementioned examples.
+Such a mechanism is not explicitly identified in \cite{vasy:2013} or \cite{hintz2013semilinear}, where each of the examples is treated in an ad hoc manner.
+Of particular interest for rotating black holes is the role played by an additional symmetry, see Section \ref{subsect:generalhorizon}.
+Abstracting these common features obviates the need to verify the local hypotheses of \cite[Section 2]{vasy:2013} or \cite{hintz2013semilinear} in individual cases.

 In Section \ref{subsect:stationary} below we describe applications to the quasinormal modes of stationary spacetimes bounded by Killing horizons, using the results of \cite{vasy:2013}.
 In particular, the surface gravity plays an important role in the radial point estimates of \cite[Section 2.4]{vasy:2013} and \cite[Section 2.1]{hintz2013semilinear}.
+It was observed a posteriori that the surface gravity appears as a natural quantity in these estimates, and here we clarify its role (we remark that the appearance of the surface gravity is more transparent in the work of Warnick \cite{warnick:2015:cmp} on quasinormal modes, see the end of Section \ref{subsect:stationary})

 There are also consequences for the study of nonlinear wave equations \cite{baskin2015asymptotics,hintz2013global,hintz2015global,hintz2013semilinear,hintz2016global}, although any reasonable discussion of these works exceeds the scope of this note.